-English, C. and Nixon, P. and Terzis, S. and McGettrick, A. and Lowe, H. (2002) Security models for trusting network appliances.
-In: 5th IEEE International Workshop on Networked Appliances, 2002-10-30 - 2002-10-31, Liverpool.
+English, Colin and Nixon, Paddy and Terzis, Sotirios and McGettrick, Andrew and Lowe, Helen (2002) Security models for trusting network appliances.
+In: 5th IEEE International Workshop on Networked Appliances, 2002-10-30 - 2002-10-31.

 A significant characteristic of pervasive computing is the need for secure interactions between highly mobile entities and the services in their environment.
 Moreover,these decentralised systems are also characterised by partial views over the state of the global environment, implying that we cannot guarantee verification of the properties of the mobile entity entering an unfamiliar domain.
 Secure in this context encompasses both the need for cryptographic security and the need for trust, on the part of both parties, that the interaction is functioning as expected.
 In this paper we make a broad assumption that trust and cryptographic security can be considered as orthogonal concerns (i.e. cryptographic measures do not ensure transmission of correct information).
 We assume the existence of reliable encryption techniques and focus on the characteristics of a model that supports the management of the trust relationships between two devices during ad-hoc interactions.

 |Item type:||Conference or Workshop Item (Paper)|

 |Keywords:||computer security, pervasive computing, cryptography, cryptographic security, Electronic computers.
 Computer science, Computer Science(all)|